Lawrence Township, Tuscarawas County, Ohio: Name and history

 The first white settlement in Lawrence Township was Lawrenceville, founded by Abraham Mosser in 1805 opposite Bolivar on the Tuscarawas River in the area that is now Wilkshire Hills.

 Statewide, other Lawrence Townships are located in Lawrence, Stark, and Washington counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officer-ship or on the board of trustees are filled by the remaining trustees.
-The current trustees are Donald Ackerman, Matt Ritterbeck, and Michael Haueter, and the fiscal officer is John McClellan.
+The current trustees are Donald Ackerman, Matt Ritterbeck, and Michael Haueter, and the fiscal officer is Ann Ackerman.